trytriplex/triplex/.changeset/gold-rice-act.md

 "triplex-vsce": patch
 ---

-Prop labels are now ellipsified when there isn't enough room.
+Prop labels are now truncated when there isn't enough room.